Overlay Widgets & Embeddable Widgets

-NOTE: "Opt-In Actions" is the new tab we’ve introduced recently for the widget - it adds the option to send the Opt-In message to the user when he responds to the welcome text from the widget (the first automated message which is fired right after the user leaves a comment under the post).
+NOTE: "Opt-In Actions" tab adds the option to send the Opt-In message to the user when he/she replies to the Auto-response from the widget (the first automated message which is fired right after the user leaves a comment under the post).

 As you can see in the screenshot above, there are 3 options:

 - You can choose to send the Opt-In message to everyone regardless of Keywords in the user's response